seandstewart/bardly/pending/romances/the-tempest/11-player.md

 But, for your conscience?

 **ANTONIO**
-Ay, sir; where lies that? if ’twere a kibe,
+Ay, sir; where lies that? if 'twere a kibe,
-‘Twould put me to my slipper: but I feel not
+'Twould put me to my slipper: but I feel not
 This deity in my bosom: twenty consciences,
-That stand ’twixt me and Milan, candied be they
+That stand 'twixt me and Milan, candied be they
 And melt ere they molest!
 Here lies your brother,
 No better than the earth he lies upon,
-If he were that which now he’s like, that’s dead;
+If he were that which now he's like, that's dead;
 Whom I, with this obedient steel, three inches of it,
 Can lay to bed for ever; whiles you, doing thus,
 To the perpetual wink for aye might put
 This ancient morsel, this Sir Prudence, who
-Should not upbraid our course. …
+Should not upbraid our course. ...

 **SEBASTIAN**
-...Thy case, dear friend,
+...
+Thy case, dear friend,
 Shall be my precedent; as thou got'st Milan,
-I’ll come by Naples.
+I'll come by Naples.
 Draw thy sword: one stroke
 Shall free thee from the tribute which thou payest;
-And I the king shall love thee. …
+And I the king shall love thee. ...

 **ANTONIO**
-… Draw together;
+...
+Draw together;
 And when I rear my hand, do you the like,
-To fall it on Gonzalo. …
+To fall it on Gonzalo. ...

 **SEBASTIAN**
-… O, but one word.
+...
+O, but one word.

 *They talk apart*